betrusted-io/xous-docs/startup.md

 ## Stage 1: Allocating memory pages

-This stage-0 kernel allocates space for various kernel data structures according to kernel arguments.
+This stage-1 kernel allocates space for various kernel data structures according to kernel arguments.
 At the end of this, the kernel will not rely on anything from the pre-boot environment.

-1. Determine how many pages to allocate from the end of RAM by reading `XASZ` and adding the total of `MBLK`.
+1. Determine offsets of the following:
+    * `PageAllocations`: This is based on the contents of `MBLK`
+    * `ProcessTable`: Allocate enough bytes to store the process table
+    * Exception stack: Add 4096 bytes to the amount of RAM
+    * `KernelArguments`: If `NO_COPY` is not set, copy kernel arguments to RAM
+    * `Kernel`: If `NO_COPY` is not set, add `LOAD_SIZE` to the amount copied
+    * `Processes`: If `NO_COPY` is not set, add `LOAD_SIZE` for each `Init` process
 1. Allocate that number of pages from the end of RAM
-1. Copy the args to the first page
-1. Create PageAllocations tables from args, just following the args array
+1. Create `PageAllocations` tables from args, beginning at the end of RAM
+1. Allocate the `ProcessTable` structure just before `PageAllocations`
+1. If `NO_COPY` is not set, copy other arguments to RAM.
 1. Allocate one more page for stack, and set $sp to point there.

 At this point, we don't need to rely on external memory anymore.
 There is no MMU, so we're still running in Machine Mode.
-We still need to copy data off of the SPI flash to set up things like the kernel and PID1.
+We still need to set up memory mapping and allocate pages for various processes.

+At the end of stage 1, the memory allocator is working.

 ## Stage 2: Loading the kernel and creating the first process

 The first process will eventually get turned into PID1, however at the start we're running without an associated userspace process.
-In fact, we're even running without kernel loaded.
+In fact, we're even running without the kernel loaded.

-1. Allocate pages for main kernel, assigning them to PID1
+1. Assign pages to the kernel and initial processes
-1. Copy main kernel into newly-allocated pages
-1. Allocate page for PID1 SATP
+1. Allocate page to hold root-level page table kernel and each initial process
-1. Allocate second-level pages for kernel
+1. Allocate second-level pages as necessary
-1. Map our current stack to PID1
-1. Delegate all interrupts to supervisor mode
+1. Delegate all interrupts and exceptions to supervisor mode
-1. Set up a `trap_handler` to handle machine mode traps, even though they should never happen
 1. Return to kernel and set the stack pointer, enabling MMU

 The kernel is now running in Supervisor mode.
 The MMU is enabled, but there still is no PID1.